dlbewley/demo-metallb/README.md

 ## Examine the results

-Notice the service has an External-IP and that the containers are using NodePorts
+Notice the service has a Cluster-IP and an External-IP from the AddressPool range.

+Also notice that the containers are using NodePorts.

 ```bash
 oc get svc -n metallb-app